-And there are plenty of other good ones, such as those from AAA, Access Guides, Avant-Guide, Baedeker, Berkeley Guides, Blue Guide, Culture Shock!, Culture Smart, Fielding, Globetrotter, InsideOut, Insiders, Knopf, Moon, National Geographic, Off the Beaten Path, Open Road, Passport to History, and Sierra Club.
+And there's certainly no shortage of other good ones, such as those from AAA, Access Guides, Avant-Guide, Baedeker, Berkeley Guides, Blue Guide, Culture Shock!, Culture Smart, Fielding, Globetrotter, InsideOut, Insiders, Knopf, Moon, National Geographic, Off the Beaten Path, Open Road, Passport to History, and Sierra Club.

 Travellers who confine their impedimenta to articles that they can carry themselves and take into the [rail] carriage with them will be spared much expense and annoyance.

-Finally, guidebooks can never be quite as authoritative as they represent: don't be afraid to listen to your own inner voice when out exploring the world.
+Finally, guidebooks can never be quite as authoritative as they sometimes seem: don't be afraid to listen to your own inner voice when out exploring the world.
 Especially if you don't want to follow the crowd!